Scams

 Spam Targeting Search Engines (Spamdexing)

-Spamdexing (a method of spamming and indexing) points to a follow on the World Wide Web of transforming HTML pages to boost the possibility of them being positioned high on search engine relevancy lists.
-These sites use "black hat search engine optimization (SEO) techniques" to dishonestly raise their rank in search engines.
-Many up to date search engines customized their search algorithms to try to reject web pages developing spamdexing tactics.
+Spamdexing (a method of spamming and indexing) points to a method on the World Wide Web of transforming HTML pages to boost the possibility of them being positioned high on search engine relevancy lists.
+These sites use "black hat search engine optimization (SEO) techniques" to dishonestly raise their rank in the search engines.
+Many up to date search engines have customized their search algorithms and tried to reject web pages developing spamdexing tactics.

 Internet Forum Spam

-Forum spam is the making of messages that are offensive, advertisements or otherwise useless on Internet forums.
-It’s commonly done by automated spambots.
+Forum spam is posting of messages or advertisements that are offensive or otherwise useless on Internet forums.
+It is commonly done by automated spambots.
 Nearly all forum spam have links to external sites, with the twin goals of increasing search engine crawlability and causing more traffic for these commercial websites.
 Some links have code to track the spambot's identity if a sale happens, whilst the spammer behind the spambot labors on commission.

 Mobile Phone Messaging Spam